MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/samples.md

   - PeekF1
     - Allows peeking into a web browser with help information about the selected class/object.
   - FixMixedTabs
     - Scans your documents and replaces tabs with spaces or vice versa

+## Next steps

+Prepare to update your extension by reading this [start-to-finish guide](update-visual-studio-extension.md).